sdoboli/Lab8_CSC16_S21/README.md

 	git add out_lab3_1_param
 	git commit -am "your message"

-### Problem 2 (20 pts code + 10 pts run)
+### Problem 2 (15 pts code + 10 pts run)

 **Goal: Understand static, local and global variables.**
-   1. Open the file ex_static.cpp in visual studio code.
+   1. Open the file `ex_static.cpp` in visual studio code.
 Look at the code.
    2. Compile the program: `make static`
    3. Run the program: `./static`
    4. Fill out answers to questions 1 to 3
-   6. When you finished all, run the program once (you need to comment out the line with:  multiple(v_int1,0); otherwise the program will crash) with the command below.
-The whole input/output will be saved in a file `out_lab2_static`
+   6. When you finished all, run the program once with the command below (you need to comment out the line with:  multiple(v_int1,0); otherwise the program will crash) .
+The whole input/output will be saved in a file `out_lab3_static`

 	./input |tee out_lab3_2_static
 7. Update changes to your local repository.
 Type: